Searching for the Tetraneutron Resonance on the Lattice

 \subsection{Energy extrapolation}

 For each $L$, the energy is computed at several projection times $\tau$ and extrapolated to the infinite-time limit $E_{\infty}^{(L)}$ using~\cite{Shen:2024qzi}

 where $E_{\infty}^{(L)}$, $d^{(L)}$, and $c^{(L)}$ are fitting parameters.
-Details of the extrapolation procedure are provided in~\cite{SM}.
 We find that the dominant contribution to the interaction energy comes from the $^1$S$_0$ channel, consistent with previous studies~\cite{Lazauskas:2005ig}.
 Other contributions, including the three-nucleon force, are negligibly smaller.
 For comparison, we also employ an SU(4) symmetric interaction~\cite{Lu:2018bat} fitted to the $^1$S$_0$ phase shift, with the form:

 The density operator is defined as

 where $i$ denotes the spin index, $s_{\rm L}$ is a local smearing parameter, and $\tilde{a}_i^\dagger(\mathbf{n})$ represents the nonlocally smeared creation operator~\cite{Elhatisari:2016owd}: